-Added by Ordinance No. 10 (7/26/83); deleted by Ordinance XXX (month/day/2019)
+Added by Ordinance No. 10 (7/26/83); deleted by Ordinance 181 (month/day/2019)

-RIVERBED - "Riverbed" shall mean the natural hollow, path or

-channel over which the 10% chance flow of the Carmel River occurs.
+RIVERBED - "Riverbed" shall mean the more or less permanent and natural hollow, path or channel over which the 10% chance flow regular or usual waters of the Carmel River flow with a occurs recurring or annual interval.
 The term "channel" includes the riverbanks and shall be synonymous with the term "Riverbed".
 The 10% chance flow shall be determined using a generally accepted method of statistical hydrology, such as described in USGS Bulletin 17-B, using historically gaged Carmel River flows.
 The waterline of the 10% chance flow shall be determined by applying the standard step backwater method using a computer simulation program such as HEC-RAS developed by the U.S. Army Corps of Engineers.
 Where the lateral extent of the Riverbed cannot be determined using the foregoing criteria, a constructive limit of the Riparian Corridor shall be determined by the District Engineer based upon historical analysis of aerial photographs and other data as appropriate.